Ekzakt/Ekzakt.FileManager/README.md

 # Ekzakt.FileManager
-Package for managing files in an Azure storage account.
+This solution allows managing files from external services.
+At this time, only an implementation for Microsoft Azure storage accounts is available.

-We will finish this readme-file as soon as possible.
+We will finish this readme file as soon as possible.